EPL GW-6 FPL Player Picks

 Joao Cancelo (£7.1m, Aston Villa v Man City)

-Cancelo scored his first goal of the season when he notched the fourth goal in Manchester City’s 6-nil win over Bournemouth.
-The defender has been part of a Manchester City defense that has managed three clean sheets in five games.
-The 12-point haul in gameweek-5 was Cancelo’s second double-digit gameweek of the season.
+Cancelo scored his first goal of the season when he notched the City’s fourth in the 6-nil win over Bournemouth.
+The defender has been part of a Man City defense that has kept three clean sheets in five games.
+His 12-point haul in GW-5 was Cancelo’s second double-digit game-week of the season.

 Midfielders